Ján Kadár: Early years

 Kadár took up the law in Bratislava after high school, but soon transferred to the first Department of Film in Czechoslovakia (probably the third such department in Europe) at the School of Industrial Arts in Bratislava in 1938, where he took classes with Slovak film's notable director Karel Plicka until the department was closed in 1939.
-Kadár's home town became part of Hungary again in 1938.

 With the application of anti-Jewish laws, Kádár was detained in a labor camp.
 He later said that it was for the first time in his life that he acted as a Jew: He refused conversion and served in a work unit with a yellow armband rather than a white one which was the privilege of those baptized.
-His parents and sister were murdered in the death camp at Auschwitz.
+Kadar's parents and sister were murdered in the death camp at Auschwitz concentration camp.